LLNL/blt/docs/tutorial/getting_started.rst

 Include BLT in your CMake Project
 ---------------------------------

-In most projects, including BLT is as simple as including the following CMake line in your base ``CMakeLists.txt`` after your ``project()`` call.
+In most projects, including BLT is as simple as adding the following CMake line in your base ``CMakeLists.txt`` after your ``project()`` call.

 .. code-block:: cmake